zolstein/type-walk/README.md

 CompileFn for `int` would be used to compile a WalkFn for `ID`.

-If you want a bit more reflective magic in your WalkFn, and having access to just the builtin value type isn't enough, consider that most of the time the CompileFn will return a closure, which will contain the type value.
+If you want a bit more reflective magic in your WalkFn, and having access to just the builtin value type isn't enough, consider that your CompileFn can return a closure that contains the `reflect.Type` value.
 Ex:

 ```
 var _ tw.CompileFn[any, int] = func(typ reflect.Type) WalkFn[Ctx, int] {